pedrofsp/desafio-nerdweb/README.md

 #### To run the project locally you need to:

--Open index.html fixer in any browser
+-Open index.html in any browser

 Code by Pedro Henrique Falleiros Sampaio Presotto